 Mice and rats DO NOT discriminate; any business, whatever its size or location can be vulnerable to the activities of these rodents.
 Architects and engineers design buildings for people, not for mice or rats.
 Yet these tenacious creatures, will make the most of any opportunities.

-Things such as false floors, cable passages, ceiling vents, dry risers, internet ducts, suspended ceilings and even routing wires, can all serve as hidden areas and “rodent highways”, particularly for mice, enabling them to gain easy access into a property and it gives them the ability to spread quietly (from floor to floor, building to building) unseen, unheard and the signs of mice can go undetected.
+False floors, cable passages, ceiling vents, dry risers, internet ducts, suspended ceilings and even routing wires, can all serve as hidden areas and “rodent highways”, particularly for mice, enabling them to gain easy access into a premise.
+This also gives them the ability to spread quietly (from floor to floor, building to building) unseen, unheard and the signs of mice can go undetected.

-To get rid of an infestation of mice everyone in the premises needs to co-operate, from premises management and building occupants to the pest control professionals.
-Managing, preventing and deterring mice from a property will require:
+To get rid of an infestation of mice everyone in the business needs to co-operate, from premises management and building occupants to the pest control professionals.
+Managing, preventing and deterring mice from a business will require:

-- Mice proofing premises – seal any holes and gaps that mice could use to enter.
-You will need to identify any gaps located higher up the building, or on your rooftop, not just those near the ground, as mice are agile climbers.
+- Mice proofing premises by sealing any holes and gaps they could use to enter.
+You will also need to identify gaps located higher up the building, or on your rooftop, not just those near the ground, as mice are agile climbers.

-An alternative solution you might briefly consider is an office cat.
-They may sit on your keyboard and purr contentedly, whether they actually catch any mice, or prefer to eat the left-over cake and biscuits maybe difficult to tell.
+You might briefly consider is an office cat?
+Who will sit on your keyboard and purr contentedly, whether they actually catch any mice, or prefer to eat the left-over cake and biscuits will difficult to tell.
 If you decide that investing in an office cat is not a practical option for your premises then there are effective solutions such as the RADAR mouse trap.
 A bait-free, humane mouse trap, it is the perfect option for areas where the use of rodenticide bait is not an option.